vaibhav-acquia/view_modes_display/README.md

 enable the module and check for the "View Mode Preview" tab on any entity.

+However, if you want to preview all the view modes directly instead of listing what can be previewed and the clicking them one by one, you can change the functionality from the settings: `/admin/config/view_modes_display`.
+Also, you can disable certain modes there if you don't want them to be previewed at all.

 ### Supported Entities

 All current core entities as of 8.6.x are supported,